-Illinois College, University of Missouri.
+Illinois College.
+University of Missouri.
 Assistant in Zoology Illinois College, one year.
 Instructor in Science Winnebago, Ill., High School, one year.
 Member American Association for the Advancement of Science.
-At Wentworth one year.
+At Wentworth two years.

 CAPT.
 ROE CLEMENS, A.B., A.M.